 If you're considering a career change, it doesn't necessarily have to mean changing your employer.
 If you're happy with the company you work for but unhappy with your job or just want to change the direction of your career, you might want to look into changing positions with the same employer.

-Just like any transition, changing careers at the same company can come with some unique challenges, but you can navigate them gracefully if you're prepared.
+Just like any transition, changing careers at the same company can come with some unique challenges, but you can navigate them successfully if you're prepared.

 Leaving Your Former Position Behind

-It's possible that your employer may ask you to "help out" with your old career for a while.
+It's possible that your employer may ask you to "help out" with your old role for a while.

 In some cases, this could mean that you won't be able to give full focus to your new position until they hire someone new.